ztzthu/ztzthu.github.io/_pages/fun.md

 - I was born in Shanghai, China in 1999.
 My name in Chinese is 张 天 纵, which literally translates to "*globetrotter*".

-- I participated competitive science olympiad games during my high school. \
+- I participated in competitive science olympiad games during my high school. \
   I was a [gold medalist for the 2016 International Chemisty Olympiad (IChO)](http://www.icho-official.org/results/results.php?id=48&year=2016), and won two silver medals for both Chinese Maths & Physics Competition.

 - I love taking challenges and pushing myself to the boundaries.
 Some of the highlights include: